…soaring lyrical intensity…

 …startling rendition sung with utter professionalism…

-Having performed in many major concert venues throughout the UK and Europe, Rachel’s Oratorio repertoire spans Bach and Handel through Mozart and Rossini to Tippett and Orff.
+Having performed in major concert venues throughout the UK and Europe, Rachel’s concert repertoire spans Bach and Handel through Mozart and Rossini to Tippett and Orff.

 At home with contemporary repertoire whilst also well-versed in oratorio and recitals.